The full Studio Arts Program at Metàfora

 At this point, students will have discovered media which they prefer to others and the need to defining an artistic discourse becomes apparent.

-The second level is characterized by a series of mandatory classes with a certain level of difficulty, designed to challenge the students and push them out of their comfort zone.
+The second level is characterized by a series of mandatory classes with a certain level of intellectual difficulty, designed to challenge the students and push them out of their comfort zone.
 The Certificate in Studio Arts, together with the third level on the course are about producing, thinking, debating and formulating ideas.

 The students on the last part of the course are expected to increase their individual studio time and limit the amount of tools and techniques classes they sign up for.
-The personal studio practice is supplemented with Critical Theory, Profesionalization classes and Project based workshops, and every semester students submit an academic paper.
+The personal studio practice is supplemented with Critical Theory, Profesionalization classes and project-based workshops.

 OVERVIEW

-ENTRY REQUIREMENTS | Metàfora admits students to the Certificate in Studio Arts, if they have achieved a PASS at the end of the Foundation Program, issued by the Evaluation Panel of Metàfora’s Studio Arts Program.
+| ENTRY REQUIREMENTS | Metàfora admits students to the Certificate in Studio Arts, if they have achieved a PASS at the end of the Foundation Program, issued by the Evaluation Panel of Metàfora’s Studio Arts Program.
 Students who are admitted directly to the Certificate must have previous experience from a foundation program in visual art.
 It is necessary to present a portfolio of approx. 20 works, showing a broad variety of techniques and media.
 In the required 250 word statement in the application to the course, these applicants must prove a readiness to embrace a mature art investigation and a search of coherent discourse. |

-LENGTH OF COURSE | One Year (5 studio blocks)* Students on shorter stays (down to 6 weeks) are welcome on the Certificate if they meet with the entry requirements described in this section. * Mandatory for students who wish to continue to the third level of Metàfora’s Training Program. |
+| LENGTH OF COURSE | One Year (5 studio blocks)* Students on shorter stays (down to 6 weeks) are welcome on the Certificate if they meet with the entry requirements described in this section. * Mandatory for students who wish to continue to the third level of Metàfora’s Training Program. |

-ECTS | 60 ECTS*
+| ECTS | 60 ECTS*

 * Metàfora is an independent institution without university accreditation. |

-EVALUATION | Students who wish to continue into the graduation trimester to obtain the Diploma in Studio Arts are evaluated on basis of the quality of their work, the engagement in debates as well as grades and attendance.
+| EVALUATION | Students who wish to continue into the graduation trimester to obtain the Diploma in Studio Arts are evaluated on basis of the quality of their work, the engagement in debates as well as grades and attendance.
 The student can only continue if the Evaluation Panel issues a PASS based on the above.
 In some cases the Evaluation Panel will request that a student repeat one or more blocks on the Certificate, before continuing to the Diploma. |